rvdzwet/invoice-validator/README.md

 ## Recent Changes

+### README Update (April 5, 2025)

+- Updated the README.md file to include a section on logging conventions.

 ### Prompt Template System Improvements (May 2025)

 - Implemented a structured prompt template system for all AI interactions